DorinMarius/MEAN-stack-jogging-track/README.md

   a user manager would be able to CRUD users, an admin would be able to CRUD on all records and users, etc.)

+  - get current user role after login
+  - display users page if current user is admin or manager
+    - C
+    - R
+    - U
+    - D
+  - display any user record page if current user is admin

   - admin page
     - assign user manager
     - all jog function for every user